junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 ♦ To help prevent or control heavy bleeding, let the baby suck the mother’s breast.
 If the baby will not suck, have someone else suck or gently pull and massage the mother’s nipples.
 This will cause her to produce a hormone that helps control bleeding.

-♦ The mother should drink a lot of liquid (water, fruit juices, tea, soup, or Rehydration Drink, p.
-152).
-If she grows faint or has a fast, weak pulse or shows other signs of shock, put her legs up and her head down (see p.
-77).
+♦ The mother should drink a lot of liquid (water, fruit juices, tea, soup, or Rehydration Drink, [page 152](#page-152)).
+If she grows faint or has a fast, weak pulse or shows other signs of shock, put her legs up and her head down (see [page 77](#page-77)).

 If heavy bleeding continues, or if the mother is losing a great deal of blood through a slow trickle, do the following: